-SPFII finalised an investment in Aidoc in April 2019, leading the Series B funding round.
 Aidoc's solutions support and enhance the diagnostic power of radiologists, helping them expedite patient treatment and improve quality of care.
 Radiologists benefit from Aidoc's deep learning AI technology that identifies physical anomalies and flags the most urgent cases, helping them prioritise life threatening cases and accelerate patient care.
-Since it was initially founded in 2016, Aidoc's solutions have been deployed at more than 100 leading medical centres, with more than one million scans analysed.
+Since it was initially founded in 2016, Aidoc's solutions have been deployed at more than 300 medical centres, with more than three million scans analysed.
+Following US Food and Drug Administration (FDA) approval of their first product in late 2018, Aidoc is now the leading full-body imaging AI software.